barbarer/py4e-int/_sources/functions/func-group.rst

    :adaptive:
    :practice: T

-   Drag the blocks from the left and put them in the correct order on the right to define a function <code>print_greeting</code> that asks for your name and prints "Hello Name".
-Then define a <code>main</code> function that calls <code>print_greeting</code>.
-Be sure to also call the <code>main</code> function.
+   Drag the blocks from the left and put them in the correct order on the right to define a function ``print_greeting`` that asks for your name and prints "Hello Name".
+Then define a ``main`` function that calls ``print_greeting``.
+Be sure to also call the ``main`` function.
 Note that you will have to indent the lines that are in the body of each function.
-Click the <i>Check Me</i> button to check your solution.</p>
+Click the *Check* button to check your solution.</p>
    -----
    def print_greeting():
    =====